Tvax/laravel-gravatar/README.md

 ## App description

-User can upload an avatar and link it to an email adress.
+User can upload an avatar and link it to an email adress thanks to the dashboard.

 So every time a comment is posted with this email, the app can be called to return the matching avatar.